Uday1772002/TechTreads/README.md

-# TechTreads - Fullstack Hacker News Clone
+# TechTreads

-This repo is an implementation of some of the core features of HackerNews.
-It includes post, comments, nested comments, authentication and deployment with Docker as well.
+This repo is an implementation of Techtreads It includes post, comments, nested comments, authentication and deployment with Docker as well.

 Utilises the following: